KelseyRMonson/Umbrella-Academy/Command-Line/command_line_cheat_sheet.md

 In the example above, it would be best to run `cd ../../` followed by `pwd` to verify that you are in the directory you intended to reach.

-As we learned in the exercise when we generated the sample list, `pwd` can also be useful when commbined with other commands (like `printf '%s\n'`, to capture full paths to files).
+As we learned in the exercise when we generated the sample list, `pwd` can also be useful when combined with other commands (like `printf '%s\n'`, to capture full paths to files).

 ### List contents: `ls`
 Use this to list the contents of your current directory.